 On-Demand Classes

-Part-Time of Full-Time
+Part-Time or Full-Time

 Learn Animation Skills with Noble Desktop

 For a less intense class that covers a little more than the basics, consider After Effects Bootcamp.
 This bootcamp teaches you how to create animated motion graphics using professional techniques in three days or six evenings spread over three weeks.
 You’ll start with the basics and move through to motion tracking and green screen removal.
 This beginner-friendly, 18-hour, live, project-based bootcamp will teach you how to create dynamic transitions, add audio to animations, and incorporate video footage.
 Students can take advantage of a free class retake, class recordings, and a 1-on-1 mentoring session.
-If you only need to learn After Effects basics, After Effects in a Day may be a better fit for you.
+If you only need to learn the basics of After Effects, After Effects in a Day may be a better fit for you.

 Already proficient with Adobe After Effects and want to tie it into Cinema 4D?
 Take your animation skills a little further with Cinema 4D in After Effects Bootcamp.
-In three full-time days, you’ll learn how to integrate Cinema 4D Lite with After Effects to animate 3D models and motion graphics.
+In three full-time days, you’ll learn to integrate Cinema 4D Lite with After Effects to animate 3D models and motion graphics.
 A part-time schedule is also available and spans three weeks.
-After completing this bootcamp, you’ll have learned the skills to create and work with 3D models, assign textures, create animations, and use the Cineware effect for seamless integration through the 18-hour, live, project-based curriculum.
+After completing this bootcamp, you’ll have the skills to create and work with 3D models, assign textures, create animations, and use the Cineware effect for seamless integration through the 18-hour live, project-based curriculum.
 Students can view recorded class sessions to reinforce their understanding and can retake the course once within a year if needed.